ANSSI-FR/DFIR4vSphere/README.md

 # Module description: <a name="description"></a>

-the DFIR4vSphere PowerShell module collects logs and forensics artefacts on both ESXi hosts and the VCenter console.
+The DFIR4vSphere PowerShell module collects logs and forensics artefacts on both ESXi hosts and the VCenter console.

 The module has two main functions: